IU-PR/Capstone_project/content/docs/Groups/LogiFlex.md

 The team consists of four members, each assigned to specific roles and responsibilities:

- - Georgii Budnik: Project Manager responsible for management tasks, business process administration, and communication with the customer.
+ - Georgii Budnik: Lead of the project responsible for management tasks, business process administration, and communication with the customer.
  - Igor Abramov: DS Specialist focused on the mathematical apparatus, research, and algorithm development.
  - Vladislav Urzhumov: ML Engineer responsible for algorithm implementation, data analytics, and preprocessing.
  - Ruslan Abdullin: Developer-Visualizer in charge of visualizing the algorithm's results and adapting them for production.